 Add a wrapper div and set the "Name" property.

-Build your selector with a CSS class, related to the ID you passed as an input.
-In this example, the element where the CSS class exists is a child of the Wrapper element, but it could even be the same element.
+Build your selector with a CSS class related to the ID you passed as an input.
+In this example, the element where the CSS class exists is a child of the Wrapper element, but it could also be the same element.

 Avoid the "!important" CSS tag.
-Even though this could be the right choice in some cases, you might not want to use it on a component because it will override the developer's custom CSS, therefore, limiting customization.
+Though it could sometimes be the right choice, it does override a developer's custom CSS, limiting customization.

-Avoid setting colors and buttons as well, as they aren't easily overridden.
-If you have UI elements to trigger actions, like buttons, consider replacing them with placeholders, so that developers can add their own UI elements and decide what actions or logic to execute.
+Avoid setting colors and buttons, as they aren't east to override.
+If you have UI elements that trigger actions, such as buttons, consider replacing them with placeholders so developers can add their own UI elements and decide what actions or logic to execute.

-It is very important to understand the lifecycle of screens and blocks while developing a component in order to be able to control its data and behavior.
-Either to define default values for variables, or delete data that becomes irrelevant.
-Having complete knowledge of the lifecycle behavior allows you to predict issues and optimize performance.
+When developing a component, understanding the lifecycle of screens and blocks helps you to control the component's data and behavior.
+For example, this understanding helps you when defining default values for variables or deleting data that becomes irrelevant.
+Having a complete undersatnding of the lifecycle behavior allows you to predict issues and optimize performance.

-Check the documentation for Screen and Block Lifecycle Events.
-Below, we'll detail the events more relevant for components.
+See the documentation for Screen and Block Lifecycle Events for more information.
+This section covers the most relevant events for components.